 The downside of this is that choosing what products to offer on Amazon can feel overwhelming; if there are millions of shoppers, there are probably hundreds of millions of products on Amazon.

 This video will show you the simplest and fastest way to make money online today.
 Watch it for free right now.

-This guide will help you sort through millions of products and figure out what to sell on Amazon.
+Today, this guide will help you sort through millions of products, narrow them down, and figure out what to sell on Amazon.

 I agree that this is one of the most important decisions of your ecommerce business, but getting ahead of yourself can cause perfect product paralysis.